rv3r/Scarpet-scripts/programs/README.md

 `/volume clear <list>` - clears only one list of data, normally not necessary as `/volume clear` is most useful

-`/volume show edges` - draws red lines to indicate edges, incomplete edges are unpaired and are used in `/volume perimeter`, `/volume fill border <block>`, and cause `/volume volume` to throw an error
+`/volume show edges` - draws red lines to indicate edges, incomplete edges are unpaired and are used in `/volume perimeter`, `/volume fill ...`, and cause `/volume volume` to throw an error

 `/volume show faces` - draw blue lines to indicate faces used in `/volume area`